AlbertoRodriguezSanz/SPI-Master-Transfer-Only-Test/README.md

 ## SPI module configuration

-Unlike previous tests the SPI module is not implemented through the Foundation Service Libraries (FSL) integrated in the MCC.
+For this test, the SPI module was implemented through the Foundation Service Libraries (FSL) integrated in the MCC, which offered an example detailing the operation steps for the data transfer.
 The specifics for each microcontroller are described on the respective README files.

 ## Requirements